Australoschendyla capensis

 Australoschendyla capensis is a species of centipede in the Schendylidae family.
 It is endemic to Australia, and was first described in 1996 by R. E. Jones.

 Description

-This species has 41 or 43 trunk segments.
+This species has 41 or 43 trunk segments and can reach 13 mm in length.

 Distribution

 The species occurs in coastal north-western Western Australia.
 The type locality is the North West Cape peninsula.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter and soil.